TYPO3-Documentation/redirects/README.md

+Note: This is a WIP draft for handling redirects.

 # redirects
 List of required redirects to be used for creating redirects on docs.typo3.org.
 This files have a very simple format (seperated with space !) and can be used to **generate** redirects for any webserver or for example to be used as source file for RewriteMap (Apache).
 The advantage is: these lists are not dependant on a Webserver (Apache, Nginx) and are not dependant on how the redirects are implemented (e.g. RewriteMap, RewriteRule, redirect, etc.).